gzhang1218/MoveOver/README.md

 # MoveOver
-An app for avoiding firetrucks created at IncubateX Houston 2016
+An app for avoiding emergencies created at IncubateX Houston 2016